-- monitor the provision; - liaise with and advise fellow teachers; - liaise with Sector Heads over the placement of Learning Assistants. - train Form Teachers to write Individual Education Plans - oversee the records of all children with S.E.N.; - oversee the work of Learning Assistants. - liaise with parents; - take responsibility for the operation of the S.E.N. policy and for co-ordinating provision for children with S.E.N., particularly through Early Years Action and Early Years Action Plus, or School Action and School Action Plus; - ensure that appropriate individual education plans are in place; - ensure that review meetings take place and new dates are arranged, and - be responsible for requesting involvement of outside agencies, including statutory assessment, and collecting any relevant information from them.
+- monitor the provision; - provide whole school staff training on an identified need basis. - keep a provision map to record 'additional to and different from' interventions. - provide strategy sheets for staff to aid differentiated and individual subject planning; - liaise with and advise fellow teachers; - liaise with Sector Heads over the placement of Learning Assistants; - oversee the records of all children with S.E.N.; - oversee the work of Learning Assistants. - liaise with parents; - take responsibility for the operation of the S.E.N. policy and for co-ordinating provision for children with S.E.N., particularly through SEN Support and Education and Health Care Plans - ensure that appropriate individual learning support plans (Form B) are in place; - ensure that review meetings take place and new dates are arranged; - be responsible for requesting involvement of outside agencies, including statutory assessment, and collecting any relevant information from them.

-GRADUATED RESPONSE - Three Stage Plan of Action
+GRADUATED APPROACH- Three Stage Plan of Action